 The DVLC Way

 DVLC is a magical place to learn and where childhood is cherished.
 Students have time to move, explore and play in a joyful elementary school experience.
 Play is important and a key part of the DVLC experience.
 Instruction and experiences provided maximize children’s potential while giving them time to come into their own.
 These learning opportunities integrate active, hands-on, experiential activities.
+As an independent school, DVLC is also proud to be a member of the National Association of Independent Schools, NAIS.

 Children discover their gifts and talents and gain an understanding of self.
 Individuality is celebrated and children are accepted for who they are.
 There is a strong belief in the student’s potential.
 Social interactions, meaningful relationships and the development of social skills are fostered as a priority in the development of the whole child.
 Leadership in students is fostered through respect, trust, accountability and serving the common good for society.
 Cross-age friendships and buddy programs foster leadership in older students.